-Before outsourcing any text, I imagine you’d want to know who I am.
-That is why I introduce myself to you on this page.
+Before outsourcing any text, I imagine you’ll want to know who I am.
+That is why I’m introducing myself to you on this page.

 Rob Laumen – nice to meet you!

 After completing secondary school, I went to study in Maastricht.
 I graduated from the Maastricht School of Translation and Interpreting – a faculty of the Zuyd University of Applied Sciences – in 1997.
-After that, I went to study at the law faculty of Maastricht University in order to deepen the knowledge I had gained in the translator training programme as part of my main subject: legal translation.
-After completing my propaedeutic year, I decided to take the plunge and start working as a freelance translator.
+After that, I went to study at the law faculty of Maastricht University to deepen the knowledge I had gained in the translator training programme as part of my main subject: legal translation.
+After passing my first-year exams, I decided to take the plunge and start working as a freelance translator.

 Translating into your native language is considered vitally important in the translation industry.
 This is based on the assumption that native speakers are best at expressing those subtle nuances and differences in style between cultures.
 That’s why I only translate from English into Dutch – my mother tongue – and collaborate with colleagues for other language pairs.